proteanhq/protean/docs/user/application/repository.rst

             # Fetch the user by her primary key
             return repo.get(request_object.user_id)

-All other querying capabilities are accessible through the DAO's `filter` method.
+All other querying capabilities are accessible through the DAO `filter` method.

 .. doctest::